RobertKozak/MonoMobile.Views/README.markdown

 not being called and remove them.
 This is problematic in that many classes in MonoMobile.Views are created dynamically as needed.
 For these classes you need to decorate them with a [Preserve(AllMembers=true)] attribute.

-MonoMobile.View.Themes and MonoMobile.Views.Templates are two more GitHub projects for you to place new Themes and CellViewTemplates that you want to share with the world and enhance the MonoMobile.Views framework ecosystem.
+MonoMobile.Views.Themes and MonoMobile.Views.Templates are two more GitHub projects for you to place new Themes and CellViewTemplates that you want to share with the world and enhance the MonoMobile.Views framework ecosystem.

 Some simple examples
 ====================

-Simple Helow World:
+Simple Hello World:

 		namespace HelloWorld
 		{